joaoalvescs/joaoalvescs/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on WordPress, PHP, React and Next.js
+- 🔭 I’m currently working on React and Next.js
 - 🌱 I’m currently learning Node.js, GraphQL and Prisma
 - 🤔 I’m looking for help with CSS3
 - ⚡ Fun fact: Rock in Rio 🎸 , Campus Party 💻 , Travel ✈️